Background

 Summer 2024

 Boots are on the ground in New Mexico!
-Dr. Kendall Beals, our amazing project lead, has been to New Mexico three times this summer for preliminary scouting trips, setting up transects, and the first round of sampling!
+Dr. Kendall Beals, our project lead, has been to New Mexico three times this summer for preliminary scouting trips, setting up transects, and the first round of sampling!
 She spent the summer honing in on the experimental design of the project: where to sample, how many samples, what to measure, and how to analyze data.
 With a sound experimental design, Kendall will analyze soil carbon along streams in varying states of restoration.
-Her study will answer questions about how long carbon it takes for carbon to sequester along these streams, if restoration techniques allow riparian areas to sequester more carbon, and if there are carbon hotspots within riparian areas.
+Her study will explore how quickly soils along restored streams can build the organic matter that supports drought resilience.
+She’ll examine whether low-tech restoration techniques—like beaver-inspired in-stream structures—help riparian areas retain more water, improve soil health, and become more resilient in dry conditions.
+The research will also examine whether certain parts of the riparian zone act as “hotspots” for soil function and moisture retention.

 We have some big questions to answer!
 Check back in for more updates about this project.